michaelnisi/fanboy-http/README.md

 # fanboy-http - search iTunes for podcast feeds

-**fanboy-http** is an HTTP/1.1 API for cached searching and looking up of feeds in the iTunes store.
+**fanboy-http** is an HTTP/1.1 API for cached searching and looking up of podcast feeds in the iTunes store.

 ## Types